Doubtfull/Bloom/README.md

 # BLOOM

 This is my first time creating a keyboard.
-BLOOM is an 80% mechanical keybooard It also has a gradient keycap colour.
+BLOOM is an 80% mechanical keyboard.
+It also has a gradient keycap colours.

 ## BOM
 - 87x Cherry MX Switches